top of page

 China's oldest system of philosophy and spiritual practice is "Taoism".
 Taoist observed that we are part of nature; we are born of the energies of the Earth and Stars.
 Yet, for some reason, we forget our place in nature and so we need to re-learn how to reclaim our rightful heritage as children of nature.

 The way of nature is called the "Tao".
 The way of realizing our highest potential, living in harmony with the patterns and energy of nature, is also called the "Tao".
 To Taoist, the journey and the goal are one.
 Life is lived as a process, as a dance, a harmonious connection with all, "Heaven", "Earth" and Humanity".

-Tai Chi & Qigong practice are integral parts of Taoism, based on the highest principles of the Tao, they are expressions of the Tao through movements and a personal practice for understanding and realizing the essence of the Tao.
+Tai Chi & Qigong practices are integral parts of Taoism, based on the highest principles of the Tao, they are expressions of the Tao through movements and personal practice for understanding and realizing the essence of the Tao.

 Through daily practice of Tai Chi and Qigong, we can become like children again, without stiffness or tension.
 We can relearn how to move freely and naturally with the whole body connected, both structurally and energetically.
 In this way, we mirror our connection to the larger whole, as part of the universe.

 Through Tai Chi and Qigong practice, we can strengthen and cultivate "Chi", our life force, regaining our true balance of body, mind & spirit.